jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ---

-## WebAR is cool, let's see what we can do
+## WebAR is cool, let's see what we can do with it

 ---